remix-run/react-router/docs/API.md

 ```

 ### `<RouterContext>`
 A `<RouterContext>` renders the component tree for a given router state.
-Its used by `<Router>` but also useful for server rendering and integrating in brownfield development.
+It's used by `<Router>` but also useful for server rendering and integrating in brownfield development.

 It also provides a `router` object on [context](https://facebook.github.io/react/docs/context.html).